conda/conda/docs/source/user-guide/configuration/admin-multi-user-install.rst

 #.
 Create a
-   :doc:`.condarc system configuration file <use-condarc>` in the root directory of the installation.
+   :doc:`.condarc system configuration file <use-condarc>` in the appropriate folder for your operating system.
    This system-level configuration file will override any user-level configuration files installed by the user.

 Each user accesses the central conda installation, which reads settings from the user ``.condarc`` configuration file located